Reuvi/notVsCode/README.md

 \-DEL key deletes the character highlighted by the cursor.

+## Why Did I make this?

+- I wanted to understand how real text editors work at the terminal level.
+- Focussed on low-level input handling, rendering, and memory management.

 # Attribution

-Original project followed this snaptoken book before I customized it -> https://viewsourcecode.org/snaptoken/kilo/index.html
+I followed this snaptoken book/walkthrough before I customized it -> https://viewsourcecode.org/snaptoken/kilo/index.html